How to eat a low carb or keto diet when dining out

-- Indian homemade cheese is fine, but watch for hidden carbs (flour or other thickeners) in some of these dishes.
+- Fresh Indian cheese (paneer) is fine, but watch for hidden carbs (flour or other thickeners) in some of these dishes.
 Ask your waiter about the ingredients.

 The flavor of pizza is a near universal favorite — and it’s in the sauce and toppings, not the crust!
 If you will be too tempted to leave most of the crust on your plate, choose a different kind of restaurant.

-- Load up on toppings and eat as little of the crust as possible.
-Most toppings are low-carb.
+- If you order a traditional pizza, load up on toppings and eat as little of the crust as possible.
+Most toppings are low carb.
 Consider doubling your favorites.

 - Ask for a knife and fork to help you avoid eating most of the crust.

 - Skip ordering and make pizza at home instead!
-Try a cauliflower crust, a Fat Head crust, or our super simple egg and cheese crust.
+Try a cauliflower crust, a Fat Head pizza, or our super simple egg and cheese pizza.